google/googletest/googletest/docs/faq.md

 # Googletest FAQ

-## Why should test case names and test names not contain underscore?
+## Why should test suite names and test names not contain underscore?

 Underscore (`_`) is special, as C++ reserves the following to be used by the compiler and the standard library: